 For example, an employee may be tricked into believing that the scammer on the phone is really an IT professional helping them with a system fault.
 Then they might divulge privileged information over the phone.
 Or they may respond to a fraudulent email requesting financial or account data because the sender poses as a familiar colleague or member of management.

-Malicious insiders, on the other hand, intend to cause your business harm.
-They set out to steal information, damage your reputation, or make you vulnerable to competitors.
+On the other hand, malicious insiders intend to cause your business harm.
+To this end they set out to steal information, damage your reputation, or make you vulnerable to competitors.
 Malicious insider threats include:

 - Sharing data with competitors